-Questions within the UCAT Quantitative Reasoning subtest are worth one mark, meaning you can score thirty-six marks in total.
-Your raw mark will be converted into a ‘scale score’ between 300 – 900.
+Questions within the UCAT Quantitative Reasoning subtest are worth 1 mark, meaning you can score 36 marks in total.
+Your raw score will be converted into a ‘scale score’ between 300 – 900.
 The other cognitive subtests – Abstract Reasoning, Decision Making and Verbal Reasoning – are all scored in the same way, whereas the Situational Judgement Test is scored using a band system.

-Out of all the subtests in the UCAT, Quantitative Reasoning has consistently had the highest average score, in the last five years.
+Out of all the subtests in the UCAT, Quantitative Reasoning has consistently had the highest average score, in recent years (with the exception of 2022).

 As with all sections of the UCAT, the Quantitative Reasoning subtest is designed to challenge you.
 However, remember that the numerical skills required are GCSE level, so you don’t need to worry if you haven’t continued mathematics on to A Level.
 Furthermore, familiarity with the questions you’ll be asked and how to answer them will help you to perform well; effective preparation, which includes plenty of practice questions and tests, will help you to achieve this.
-You’ll find more information about practice questions and where to access our free UCAT practice tests in the example questions section below.
+You’ll find more information about practice questions and our free UCAT question bank trial in the practice questions section below.

 As mentioned above, focusing on practice questions and practice tests during your UCAT preparations will support you to understand what the subtest involves, the types of questions and how to answer them.
 This is vital for performing well in the Quantitative Reasoning subtest and all areas of the UCAT.
 Practice tests will also help you to get used to the time pressure of the Quantitative Reasoning section and familiarity with the questions will enable you to identify what you need to do more quickly.

-During your UCAT preparations, ensure that you experience a full range of the types of questions in the Quantitative Reasoning subtest and most importantly dedicate time to those which you find most challenging.
+During your UCAT preparations, ensure that you experience a full range of the different question types in the Quantitative Reasoning subtest and, most importantly, dedicate time to those you find most challenging.
 Our adaptive UCAT question bank does the work for you and will automatically ensure that you practice the areas which are likely to have the most impact on your UCAT Quantitative Reasoning score.

 The following simple tips will help you to save time – which is vital when you only have approximately 40 seconds per question – and perform well during your UCAT Quantitative Reasoning test: